-Noble Public Adjusting Group is reaching out on our blog today to homeowners and commercial property owners in the Florida Panhandle.
+Noble Public Adjusting Group is reaching out on our blog today to homeowners and commercial property owners in Florida.
 Our team of property and insurance experts often sit down with policyholders and go over their homeowner or commercial property insurance policy with a fine tooth comb.
 In fact, we are well known in the Florida Panhandle as the ‘go to’ people when it comes to anything insurance related.
 We came by that title honestly, since Noble loves assisting policyholders and it shows.
 Our property insurance policy reviews are FREE.
 We offer this service as a way to show policyholders that we care and want you to understand the often confusing language of insurance contained in your homeowner or commercial property insurance policy.

 Part of the job of helping policyholders is often just clearing up the confusing language of insurance.
 The insurance industry has its own unique lingo, a language that often needs an interpreter like a public adjuster.
 As we stated in a previous blog post, saying the wrong words to your provider can create problems with your insurance claim, or even cause it to be denied.

 If you do a search on Google for the keywords ‘language of insurance” what you are going to find is mostly links to the websites of lawyers.
 One very important thing we want our blog readers to understand is that you don’t need a lawyer, you need a public adjuster when it comes to property insurance questions and deciphering the language of insurance.
 A lawyer is an extreme measure you should only take if all other avenues of getting your insurance claim paid properly have been exhausted.
-By using Noble Public Adjusting Group for your Florida Panhandle insurance claim, you have saved yourself tons of time, headaches, money, and your settlement will be much more than if you handled the claim alone.
+By using Noble Public Adjusting Group for your Florida insurance claim, you have saved yourself tons of time, headaches, money, and your settlement will be much more than if you handled the claim alone.

 Ok.
 So we said you don’t need a lawyer.
 But there is absolutely nothing wrong with reading what lawyers have to say on their blogs about property insurance.
 They DO know their stuff, and Noble likes quoting good lawyers when the information they are providing is helpful to policyholders.
 A great example of this is a post from the Florida law firm Bronstein & Carmona.
 The blog post is perfect for what we are discussing since it is titled How Do Courts Interpret Insurance Policy Language?
 The following excerpt from the article says volumes about what the courts consider ambiguous language in insurance policies, which often is the key factor in a public adjuster like Noble getting a policyholder a great settlement.